openziti/sdk-golang/example/zping/README.md

 3. Create a simple sdk service named “ziti-ping” this is the default service zping looks for but can be

-   overriden  with the -s command line flag.
+   overridden  with the -s command line flag.

 4. Create a bind policy with identityRoles set to [#ping] and serviceroles set to [@ziti-ping].